 This brilliant route gives three star climbing through wildly overhanging tufa festooned territory following the direct line of six glue-in bolts and two threads in the steep wall right of Third Degree Burns Night.
 Belay on a bolt thread over the lip.
 Grant Farquhar & Fabian Gysi 11/October/08.
 Second ascent on-sight flashed by John Langston November 2009.

 CUMBRAE VIEJA 5.11d 15m

 SUNDOGS 5.12b 15m

 AURICLE WALL 5.10a 15m

-The 2nd pillar, with its intimidating capping roof, provides tremendous climbing.
+The second pillar, with its intimidating capping roof, provides tremendous climbing.
 Climb the pillar and wall, via a curious ear-like flake, to the obvious climax.
-(Three in- situ threads and two bolts).
+(Three in- situ threads replaced March 2022).
 Davie Crawford & Eloise Pitts Crick 14/12/08.

 SUBSONIC WAVE 5.7 15m

-An excellent line on perfect rock, this route takes the 3rd pillar.
-Steep moves up the pillar lead to an easing at a tufa formation.
-3 bolts and 2 in- situ threads.
+An excellent line on perfect rock, this route takes the third pillar.
+Step right to clip the thread on El Terremoto before making steep moves up the pillar to an easing at a tufa formation.
+Three further threads.
 Belay on a tree 5m back.
 Davie Crawford & Grant Farquhar 23/10/08.
+Threads replaced March 2022.

 The fourth (and final) ‘shark fin’ pillar on this section of the crag provides the following two routes (one on each side of the pillar, meeting to a common finish).